ComplianceAsCode/auditree-arboretum/arboretum/technology/auditree/README.md

 * Class: [PythonPackageCheck][check-python-packages]
-* Purpose: Compare the most recent Python package evidence with the evidence from the most recent historical version of that evidence found in the locker and checks that the `auditree-arboretum` and `auditree-framework` packages are at their most current release level.
+* Purpose: Compare the most recent Python package evidence with the evidence from the most recent historical version of that evidence found in the locker and checks that the `auditree-arboretum`, `auditree-framework` and `auditree-harvest` packages are at their most current release level.
 * Behavior: For every difference found between the two versions of evidence a warning is generated and reported on.
-Warnings are also generated when the `auditree-arboretum` or `auditree-framework` packages being used are not at the current release version.
+Warnings are also generated when the `auditree-arboretum`, `auditree-framework`, or `auditree-harvest` packages being used are not at the current release version.
 * Evidence depended upon:
    * The executing environment's Python package list
       * `raw/auditree/python_packages.json`
       * `raw/auditree/auditree_arboretum_releases.xml`
       * `raw/auditree/auditree_framework_releases.xml`
+      * `raw/auditree/auditree_harvest_releases.xml`
       * Gathered by the `technology.auditree` [PythonPackageFetcher][fetch-python-packages]
 * Expected configuration elements:
    * None